Lake-Tuggeranong-College/Lake-Tuggeranong-College/Writerside/topics/Digital-Applications.md

 ![Screen Shot 2022-08-05 at 11.05.53 am.png](fpsFloorNode.png)

-In the Inspector, look for the Mesh attribute. int he dropdown box, choose `New PlaneMesh`.
+In the Inspector, look for the Mesh attribute.
+In the dropdown box, choose `New PlaneMesh`.

 At this stage, the mesh is there, but the player (created later) will fall straight through it.